ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-12-you-need-to-build-a-web-app.md

 Technology is growing like crazy and it won’t be long until it’s necessary for everyone to know how to code.
 Because businesses are becoming inherently more technical, more and more companies are requiring employees know a little bit about programming.

-It's hard to belive that almost everyone will need to know how to code in the near future, but you can see it starting at the college level.
+It's hard to believe that almost everyone will need to know how to code in the near future, but you can see it starting at the college level.
 A lot of college degrees require you to have completed a programming course of some kind and this trend is only growing.

 Fortunately for you, the trend has only started and most people don't know how to code yet.
 Even if you aren't wanting to be a software developer, this is a perfect way for you to make yourself more marketable by learning to code.
 Learning to code will ultimately make you a more valuable employee which means you will make more money.